BDC Hamburger Icon

 What is a SIMPLE IRA?

-A SIMPLE IRA is a retirement plan through which employees and employers contribute to employees’ retirement accounts.
-A SIMPLE IRA is an excellent option for small businesses that want to start sponsoring employee retirement plans as part of their employee benefits plans.
-They’re easy to launch and nearly as comprehensive as more complex retirement accounts.
+A SIMPLE IRA is a retirement plan that allows both employees and employers to contribute to employees’ retirement accounts.
+It is an excellent option for small businesses looking to offer a retirement plan as part of their employee benefits package.
+The best business retirement plan providers make SIMPLE IRAs easy to set up, and they can be nearly as comprehensive as more complex retirement plans.

 Did You Know?Did you know

-According to New York Life's Wealth Watch survey, the average amount Americans saved for retirement in 2022 was $5,011 – even though inflation and recession fears loomed.
+According to New York Life's Wealth Watch survey, the average amount Americans saved for retirement in 2024 was $7,461, despite ongoing financial pressures.

 How does a SIMPLE IRA work?

 • SIMPLE IRAs have employee limits.
-Any business with 100 employees at most can establish a SIMPLE IRA.
-You’re not eligible if you have more than 100 employees.
-However, for very small businesses – those with just a few employees – a Simplified Employee Pension (SEP) IRA may be easier to start and perhaps more beneficial for tax purposes.
+Any business with up to 100 employees can establish a SIMPLE IRA.
+Businesses with more than 100 employees are not eligible.
+However, for very small businesses — those with just a few employees — a Simplified Employee Pension (SEP) IRA may be easier to start and potentially more beneficial for tax purposes.
 SEP IRAs also work far better as self-employed retirement plans than SIMPLE IRAs.

 • A SIMPLE IRA must be your only plan.
-Another key difference between SIMPLE and SEP IRAs is that only the latter can be combined with other IRAs.
-If you start a SIMPLE IRA for your business, it must be your only retirement plan.
+Another key difference between SIMPLE and SEP IRAs is that only the latter can be combined with other retirement plans.
+If you start a SIMPLE IRA for your business, it must be your only employer-sponsored retirement plan.

 • Your SIMPLE IRA plan provider will handle most of the paperwork.
-Although your SIMPLE IRA provider may ask you to complete specific IRS forms, you’ll never have to file paperwork to set up or administer your plan.
-Your plan provider will take care of all paperwork for you.
+Although your provider may require you to complete certain IRS forms, you won’t need to file paperwork to establish or administer your plan.
+Your plan provider will manage all necessary documentation, though you’ll need to share annual notices and ensure timely contributions.

-• A SIMPLE IRA has inclusion qualifications.
-Any employee you paid at least $5,000 in any two previous years or to whom you’ll pay at least $5,000 during the current year qualifies for inclusion in your SIMPLE IRA.
-You can modify these requirements to make them less restrictive – i.e., to include all employees regardless of their income or how long they’ve worked for your company.
-However, you cannot make your requirements more restrictive than the IRS’ base-level criteria.
+• A SIMPLE IRA has eligibility requirements.
+Any employee you paid at least $5,000 in any two previous years and to whom you expect to pay at least $5,000 in the current year qualifies for inclusion in your SIMPLE IRA.
+You can modify these criteria to be less restrictive, e.g., allowing all employees to participate regardless of income or tenure.
+But you cannot impose stricter requirements than the IRS’s base-level standards.

 SIMPLE IRA contribution rules